snoopycrimecop/ome-help/README.md

 - the new versions of the screenshots need to be placed in the images/ folder.
 - new versions of the PDF need to be generated
-- a new ZIP archive file for all the PDFs for that version generated i.e one for  5.x or one for 4.4.x (with the appropriate sections for the  new versions included).
+- a new ZIP archive file for all the PDFs for that version generated i.e one for  5.x (with the appropriate sections for the  new versions included).
 - the previous version ZIP archive file becomes the reference archive for that version - linked to from the ”Previous” page.

 Note:
-Only the OMERO client and related workflow PDFs are included in this archive.
+Only the OMERO clients, OMERO.figure and related workflow PDFs are included in this archive.
-Other PDFs such as virtual-microscope.pdf and editor.pdf are not included in the archive, so copies of previous versions should be archived as appropriate.
+Other PDFs such as virtual-microscope.pdf are not included in the archive, so copies of previous versions should be archived as appropriate.

 **Specific Version Pages**